Biofluid Simulation and Modeling

 Simulations using the power of present-day supercomputers allow the investigation of many of these phenomena in enormous detail.
 Such simulations have become an indispensable tool in all areas of modern physics which - after proper validation through closely corresponding experiments - opens the path for theoretical modeling and eventually for a complete understanding of the involved phenomena.
 The large range of time and length scales occuring in biofluids motivates the use of continuum (Boundary-Integral), mesoscopic (Lattice-Boltzmann) as well as atomistic (Molecular Dynamics) methods within our group.

-Out of the vast subject of biofluids, our current research interest focusses on three areas: drug delivery agents in blood flow, absorption of electromagnetic radiation in biological liquids and molecular dynamics of liquid organic solar cells.
+Out of the vast subject of biofluids, our current research interest focusses on three areas: drug delivery agents in blood flow, interfacial water and molecular dynamics of liquid organic solar cells.